-If you are making your repayments over 3 years, you can generally repay any portion of a qualified 2016 disaster distribution that is eligible for tax-free rollover treatment to an eligible retirement plan.
+If you choose, you can generally repay to an eligible retirement plan any portion of a qualified 2016 disaster distribution that is eligible for tax-free rollover treatment.
 Also, you can repay a qualified 2016 disaster distribution from a retirement plan made on account of hardship.
 However, see Exceptions below for qualified 2016 disaster distributions you can't repay.

-If you did not elect to make a full repayment in the year of the distribution, you have 3 years from the day after the date you received the distribution to make a repayment.
+You have 3 years from the day after the date you received the distribution to make a repayment.
 The amount of your repayment cannot be more than the amount of the original distribution.
 Amounts that are repaid are treated as a trustee-to-trustee transfer and are not included in income.
 Also, for purposes of the one-rollover-per-year limitation for IRAs, a repayment to an IRA is not considered a rollover.

-Include on 2018 Form 8915A any repayments you make before filing your 2018 return.
-Do not include on your 2018 Form 8915A any repayments you make later than the due date (including extensions) for filing your 2018 return.
-If you make a repayment in 2019 after you file your 2018 return, the repayment will reduce the amount of your qualified 2016 disaster distributions included in income on your 2019 return, unless you are eligible to amend your 2016, 2017, or 2018 return.
-See Amending Form 8915A, later.
-Also, any excess repayments you make for 2018 will be carried forward to your 2019 return or back to your 2016 or 2017 return.
+Include on 2019 Form 8915-A any repayments you make before filing your

+2019 return.
+Do not include on your 2019 Form 8915-A any repayments you make later than the due date (including extensions) for filing your 2019 return.
+See Amending Form 8915-A, later.
+Also, any excess repayments you make for 2019 will be carried back to your 2017 or 2018 return; or back to your 2016 return if you are repaying a distribution reported on your 2016 Form 8915A.